MicrosoftDocs/dynamics-365-intelligent-order-management/topics/alerts.md

 You can change the alert status for any row on the **Active Alerts** page.
 (The numbered steps correspond to the numbered callouts in the illustration.)

-1. In the row for the alert that you want to update, hover over the area to the left of the **Order** column, and then select the checkbox to select the row.
+1. In the row for the alert that you want to update, hover over the area to the left of the **Order** column, and then select the check box to select the row.
 When you select a row, the top menu bar changes.
 1. To edit details of the alert, including the alert status, select **Edit** on the menu bar to open the **Alert edit** page.
 This page shows alert details such as the owner of the alert, the order that's under alert, and the configuration.
 You can make the following changes:

     - In the **Owner** field, select someone else in your organization as the owner of the alert.